paulmarcelinbejan/ValidaThor/README.md

 		return toValidate != null && !toValidate.isEmpty();
 	}

-	// parametrizedTypeElementsToValidate return a Function that will return a Collection of elements to be validated
+	// parameterizedTypeElementsToValidate return a Function that will return a Collection of elements to be validated
 	// for Map we can decide for example if we want to validate only keys, only values, or both.
 	@Override
-	public Function<Map, Collection<?>> parametrizedTypeElementsToValidate() {
+	public Function<Map, Collection<?>> parameterizedTypeElementsToValidate() {
 		return (map) -> map.values();
 	}